What is the FCRR Exam?

 Q. What is the FCRR Exam?

-A. Five minutes of dictation at speeds ranging from 180-200 words per minute designed to test the basic realtime skills of federal official court reporters.
+A. Five minutes of dictation at 200 words per minute designed to test the basic realtime skills of federal official court reporters.

 Q. Are reporters allowed to use a wireless hookup to their laptop during the FCRR?